RevokeCash/revoke.cash/README.md

 Then there are a few less essential variables:

 - `IRON_SESSION_PASSWORD` is used for encrypting session cookies and can be filled with any random 32-character string - if omitted many chains will not work.
-- `NEXT_PUBLIC_ALCHEMY_API_KEY` is used for ENS and UNS name resolutions - if omitted those resolutions will not work.
 - `NEXT_PUBLIC_AMPLITUDE_API_KEY` is used for Analytics - if omitted, no Analytics are collected.
 - `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN` are used for queueing third-party API calls - these are only necessary when hosting in a serverless environment such as Vercel.
 - `NEXT_PUBLIC_HARPIE_API_KEY` is used to call Harpie's API for getting contract address labels - if omitted it only uses public label data sources.
+- `NODE_URLS` is currently unused, but can be used for certain networks in the future.

 ## Credits